 Parents and guardians should encourage teens to take this course, for the educational benefits, after driver education but before their 18th birthday.

-Classes can be scheduled for individuals, schools, churches or community groups.
+Classes are available (by ZIP code) for individuals, schools, churches or community groups.
 Teens can take this course after driver education but before their 25th birthday.
 Some judges allow this course for community service credit.